kennylavender/todos/README.md

 ## Description

-A practice, demo app loosely using [http://todomvc.com/](TodoMVC) as a starting point.
+A practice, demo app, using [http://todomvc.com/](TodoMVC) as a loose starting point.

 ## Development